harrisonratcliffe/browser-sessions-enhanced/README.md

 ```bash
 php artisan vendor:publish --provider="Harrisonratcliffe\BrowserSessionsEnhanced\BrowserSessionsEnhancedServiceProvider"
 ```
-This will copy the browser-sessions.php configuration file to your application's config directory, allowing you to customize its settings.
+This will copy the browser-sessions-enhanced.php configuration file to your application's config directory, allowing you to customize its settings.

 ### Configurable Options
-You can customize the following options in the published config/browser-sessions.php file:
+You can customize the following options in the published config/browser-sessions-enhanced.php file:

 `include_session_id: (default: false)`